Supermarket refrigeration technician career guide

 • Heat reclaim systems

-If you are already working in commercial HVAC, this path is a step up in complexity and pay.
+Technicians also work with building automation platforms that integrate refrigeration and HVAC.
+If you are already in commercial HVAC, this path is a step up in complexity and pay.
+See what tools commercial HVAC technicians actually use daily for a baseline.

-Daily Work and Job Responsibilities
+Daily Work and Responsibilities

 Service and Troubleshooting